derak/umbrella-reporting-api-tools/README.md

 ```

 # To Run
-First install required packages
+First install required packages:
 ```
 pip3 install -r requirements.txt
 ```

-Run script using Python 3 as you would any other Python script
+Run script using Python 3 as you would any other Python script:
 ```
 python3 get-identities.py
 ```